jepes1981/myScripts/README.md

 # myScripts
-Scripts that I use on a local machine
+Scripts that I use on my local machine

 **Prerequisite:**
 *Setup a google drive and onedrive profile using rclone.